Museum a Modern Art t' Begin Featuring Games

 • Canabalt (2009)

-It’s interesting that two of the games games-- EVE Online, Dwarf Fortress--are still active and evolving, and will continue to change in the years to come.
+It’s interesting that two a the games games-- EVE Online, Dwarf Fortress--be still active 'n evolving, 'n will continue t' change in the years t' come.
 I hope the installation will reflect that!

-MoMA’s blog post is exhaustive, breaking down the criteria it used--behavior, aesthetics, space, time--when choosing the games that were featured in this initial lineup.
+MoMA’s blog post be exhaustive, breaking down the criteria it used--behavior, aesthetics, space, time--when choosing the games that be featured in this initial lineup.

-The above 14 are not the only games to be featured at MoMA, however.
-The museum hopes to acquire many more, eventually hitting around 40 games, over the next several years, including:
+The above 14 be not the only games t' be featured at MoMA, however.
+The museum hopes t' acquire many more, eventually hitting around 40 games, over the next several years, including:

 • Spacewar!
 (1962)